bleonheart/Lilia/documentation/docs/meta/tool.md

 **Purpose**

 Determines whether this tool is allowed to be used.
+On the client it always returns `true`; on the server it checks `self.AllowedCVar`.

 **Parameters**